 The benefit of transparent peer review is that it increases transparency.
 In addition, published reports can serve an educational purpose in helping facilitate training and research into peer review.

 Manuscripts submitted to The Nature-Nurture Journal of Psychology are assessed by our editors and/or peer reviewers.
 Overall editorial responsibility for the journal is with the Editor.
 Section Editors provide oversight for manuscripts submitted to their section with Associate Editors acting as handling editors.

-The Nature-Nurture Journal of Psychology is part of The Nature-Nurture Publishing Group (NNPG) series which publishes subject-specific journals focused on the needs of individual research communities across all areas of natural and social sciences.
+The Nature-Nurture Journal of Psychology is part of Nature-Nurture Publisher (NNP)series which publishes subject-specific journals focused on the needs of individual research communities across all areas of natural and social sciences.
 We do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.

 Peer review process